angellicodigo/Closed_Ring_Detection_Cyclones/README.md

 This project is exploring the use of object detection (Faster R-CNN) and semantic segmentaiton (U-Nets) models.
 The state of the project now is currently trying to use U-Nets, specifically with partial convolution, to detect these closed ring of maximum wind speeds.
 This project is a W.I.P.
 The dataset is not uploaded on the repository to save storage.

+I also included a presentation that includes background information and more details of the project.